 That cycle is playing out in real-time across Big Tech earnings.
 Companies announced massive increases in capital expenditure last week, with the majority earmarked for AI infrastructure.
 Meta is pouring billions into its Reality Labs division and AI training capabilities.
 Google parent Alphabet is expanding its data center footprint at breakneck speed.
 Microsoft continues its aggressive Azure AI buildout to support its ChatGPT integration.

 This spending spree tells a different story than the dot-com bubble of the late 1990s.
 Back then, companies burned cash on SuperBowl ads and lavish offices with little revenue to show for it.
-Today's AI investments are generating measurable returns - AWS unit saw accelerating growth driven by AI workloads, while Copilot integration is driving enterprise adoption at unprecedented rates.
+Today's AI investments are generating measurable returns - Amazon's AWS unit saw accelerating growth driven by AI workloads, while Microsoft's Copilot integration is driving enterprise adoption at unprecedented rates.